mvimal2607/CalyxOS-Releases/README.md

 - Always back up your data before starting the installation.
 - You may need to set up an APN after Clean Install
 - Dirty flash can be possible from CalyxOS 6.4.2
+- If you get no command with android logo while booting into recovery just hold power button and press volume+

 ## Known Issue:
 - The thunder symbol does not appear on the screen while the device is charging.(it was working in some scenario, if you got any workaround please let me know.)